rendoir/feup-comp/README.md

 The parser code is in the .g4 file.

 ## Usage
- * Generate the parser using 'antlr -Dlanguage=Python3 Parser.g4'
+ * Generate the parser using 'antlr4 -Dlanguage=Python3 yal.g4'
  * Run the parser using 'python3 main.py <file_name>'